alex-m-g/My_Portfolio/Quantitative Imaging Pipeline for Tumor Measurement and Response Prediction/README.md

 # Quantitative Imaging Pipeline for Tumor Measurement and Response Prediction

-To build a coding project based on this job description, here's a step-by-step approach you could follow:

 ## 1. **Project Overview**
    **Title**: *Quantitative Imaging Pipeline for Tumor Measurement and Response Prediction* **Goal**: Develop a pipeline that extracts tumor measurements from medical images (CT, MRI) and builds predictive models for tumor response and toxicity.